Pprave1/MechaCar_Statistical_Analysis/README.md

 3) Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-    R-squared value is .7149 which is a strong correlation for the dataset.But the R-squared value is not the only consideration paramater for effectiveness,there may be other variables  not included in the dataset contributing to the variation in the mpg
+    R-squared value is .7149 which is a strong correlation for the dataset.OR 71% of variance between atual and predicted values can be explained by our model.So effectively         yes.